 Career Opportunities

-A biochemistry degree is great preparation for careers in dentistry, medicine, veterinary medicine, nutrition, and more.
+A biochemistry degree is great preparation for a career in dentistry, medicine, veterinary medicine, nutrition, and more.
 For some, it leads to entry-level careers in medicine, agriculture and the environment.
-Because of the transferable and highly employable skills you develop during your studies, you have the choice to pursue a variety of careers outside of science as well.
+Because of the transferable and highly employable skills you develop during your studies, you’ll have the choice to pursue careers outside of science as well.

 Internships